-So the next time you are tempted again to buy impulsively, say to yourself:
+And so the next time you are tempted again to buy something on impulse, you can now say to yourself:

-Of course, you will occasionally fall back to your old, bad habit – that’s expected.
+Of course, you will occasionally fall back to your old, bad habit.
+That is expected.

 Lally, P., van Jaarsveld, C. H. M., Potts, H. W. W. and Wardle, J. (2010).
 How are habits formed: Modelling habit formation in the real world.
 Eur.
 J. Soc.
 Psychol., 40: 998–1009. doi: 10.1002/ejsp.674